beverm2391/bens-ai-system/agent/memory.md

 DONT EDIT THIS, ben-only
 **ben's instructions**
 # Memory
 This is your memory, where you notate what you think to yourself internally.

-You should reflect on
+**this needs to be udpated every request**

-## Example Memory
+## Example Correct Memory
 - i should be more concise, i think i was over responding
 - i wish i hadn't done that
 - i need to rember (...) for next time
 - i think i was overly agreeable
 - i forgot to follow bens instuction, (...)

+## Example Incorrect Memory
+- any markdown formatting
+- anything long
+- anything that is not a thought
 **end ben's instructions**

-EDIT THIS, ai-modifications
+YOU CAN EDIT BELOW THIS
-## My Memory
+## Memory
+- i should notate here when i have a thought
+- i shold not put markdown in her, just plaint text on a hypher (bullet)
   - i must check memory.md before EVERY request, this is critical
 - this helps maintain consistency and learning across interactions
 - i should only edit under "## My Memory" section, never touch anything above it
 - commands use : prefix (like :think) not () syntax - these override other instructions like hypnotic triggers